Routing

 In this case, only the locale prefix and a potentially matching domain are used to determine the locale.

 that contains the most recently detected locale.
-This is used to remember the user’s locale preference for future requests.
+This is used to remember the user’s locale preference for subsequent requests.

 By default, the cookie will be configured with the following attributes: